DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Engel disclose a method for controlling the brakes of a vehicle combination (10), the method comprising: providing a vehicle combination (10) having a towing vehicle (16), an attached accessory device (14) or at least one trailer vehicle coupled to the towing vehicle (16), an electronic brake control system (28/32), wherein at least the towing vehicle (16) comprises a friction brake system (58) configured to be controlled by the electronic brake control system (28/32), and wherein at least the coupled attached accessory device (14) or the at least one trailer vehicle comprises second sensor means (42) for recognizing a need to brake the vehicle combination (1) and to signal a braking demand 79; communicating a signaled braking demand directly or indirectly to the electronic brake control system (28/32); and automatically braking the vehicle combination (10), by the electronic brake control system (28/32) and in response to the signaled braking demand, by actuating at least the friction brake system (58) of the towing vehicle (16).
-Engel further discloses that the electronic control system 28 controls the brake force of the brakes of either or both the work vehicle and the tow implement to control the speed of the work vehicle [0026], but lack the disclosure of a first sensor means for determining the driving speed.
-Sutton et al disclose a similar brake method and further teach a first sensor means (vehicle speed module [0130] for determining the driving speed to facilitate speed control of a vehicle combination.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use sensor means, such as taught by Sutton et al, in the method of Engel to facilitate accurate speed control, thereby ensuring consistent seed distribution.
+Engel disclose a method for controlling the brakes of a vehicle combination (10), the method comprising: providing a vehicle combination (10) having a towing vehicle (16), an attached accessory device (14) or at least one trailer vehicle coupled to the towing vehicle (16), an electronic brake control system (28/32), wherein at least the towing vehicle (16) comprises a friction brake system (58) configured to be controlled by the electronic brake control system (28/32), and wherein at least the coupled attached accessory device (14) or the at least one trailer vehicle comprises second sensor means (42) for recognizing a need to brake the vehicle combination (1) and to signal a braking demand 79; communicating a signaled braking demand directly or indirectly to the electronic brake control system (28/32); and automatically actuating at least the friction brake system (58) of the towing vehicle (16) to apply the brake pressure.
+Engel further discloses that the electronic control system 28 controls the brake force of the brakes of either or both the work vehicle and the tow implement to control the speed of the work vehicle [0026], but lack the disclosure of a first sensor means for determining the driving speed, and calculating, in response to the signaled braking demand, and by the electronic brake control system, a current actual speed change of the vehicle combination based on the driving speed received by the first sensor unit; calculating a difference between a target deceleration and the current actual speed change of the vehicle combination; adapting, by the electronic braking system, a brake pressure so as to minimize a difference between the target deceleration and the current actual speed change.
+Mannherz et al teach a first sensor means 38/50, and calculating, in response to a signaled braking demand, and by an electronic brake control system 20, a current actual speed change aactual of the vehicle combination based on the driving speed received by the first sensor unit [0034]; calculating a difference between a target deceleration atarget and the current actual speed change aactual of the vehicle combination (66, [0039], step 76); adapting, by the electronic braking system, a brake pressure so as to minimize a difference between the target deceleration and the current actual speed change (Factual, step 82).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use sensor means and deceleration control, such as taught by Mannherz et al, in the method of Engel to facilitate accurate brake control even with changing conditions such as load.

 Regarding claim 27, the attached accessory device 14 or the at least one trailer vehicle has a trailer friction brake system 24 configured to be actuated by the brake control system 28/32, the method further comprising: actuating the trailer friction brake system 24 in response to communicating the signaled braking demand to the brake control system.
 Steps 110, 142, 176.